ICESAT-2HackWeek/sea-ice-tutorials/.ipynb_checkpoints/README-checkpoint.md

 Earth image illustrating AMSR-E sea ice courtesy of the NASA Scientific Visualization Studio)")

 ## To do
-* Read in and plot ice concentration for that day
+* Read in and plot november ice concentration maps from NSIDC.
-* Provide some demo thickness files?
-Maybe a zip file of all november along-track thicknesses?
+* Provide more thickness files and example analyses

 ## Setup